COVID-19 information for staff, faculty, and researchers

 Should I be requesting additional cleaning of the space(s) where an individual that tested positive had been?

 Typically this will not be required.
-Our overall campus cleaning protocols have been strengthened to ensure the safety of the University community on a daily basis.
+Our overall campus cleaning protocols have been strengthened to ensure the safety of the UM community on a daily basis.
 UM buildings meet or exceed building code standards for filtration and air handling systems.
-Additional cleaning protocols will be applied on a case by case basis, depending on the situation.
+Additional cleaning protocols will be applied on a case-by-case basis, depending on the situation.
 The campus key contacts will provide additional direction if required.

 What should I do if my faculty, staff or students are not wearing a mask on campus?

-If you see someone who is not wearing a mask, you can remind them that masks are mandatory in all shared spaces at the U of M campuses; you can direct them to look online at the UM COVID-19 webpage to learn more about mask distribution on our campus(es).
+If you see someone who is not wearing a mask, you can remind them that masks are mandatory in all shared spaces on UM campuses; you can direct them to look online at the UM COVID-19 webpage to learn more about mask distribution on our campus(es).

 What should I do if I notice a student, or faculty or staff member is not feeling well and on campus?

 Approach them while maintaining physical distancing and ask them if they are not feeling well.
-Ask them if they have completed the Shared Health Screening tool which can be found at: https://sharedhealthmb.ca/covid19/screening-tool/ or by calling 1-877-308-9038.
-If they completed the online assessment and are now exhibiting signs of being unwell they could be asked to go home and complete the assessment again.
-If they didn’t complete the online assessment they could be asked to go home and complete the assessment and only return to the campus when they can answer ‘no’ to all the questions.
+Ask them if they have completed the Shared Health Screening tool.
+If they completed the online assessment and are now exhibiting signs of being unwell, they could be asked to go home and complete the assessment again.
+If they didn’t complete the online assessment, they could be asked to go home and complete the assessment and only return to the campus when they can answer ‘no’ to all the questions.

 You may also be looking for: